k2view-academy/K2View-Academy/articles/19_Broadway/actors/09_MTable_actors.md

 **Using MTableLookup and MTableRandom Actors**

 **MTableLookup** and **MTableRandom** Actors require an MTable name to perform the data lookup.
-In addition, a map of keys and their values can be passed at run time, to limit the selection dataset.
+In addition, a map of keys and their values can be passed at run-time, to limit the selection dataset.
 This is optional.
-If no keys are supplied, the entire MTable dataset is returned.
+If no keys are provided, the entire MTable dataset is returned.

-The MTable name, keys and the keys' values can be set during the flow design time as follows:
+The MTable name, keys and the keys' values can be set during the flow design-time as follows:

 <studio>